 The aim was to shock your mother, outrage your teachers and send your grandmother to an early grave.
 I would leave home each morning in my grey knee-length school skirt but, as soon as I’d turned the corner of our street, I’d tug it up at the waistband until it reached a respectable mid-thigh.
 At Sloane Square tube station, I joined a giggling battalion of schoolmates who had all done the same.
 When we reached South Kensington station we would (sadly) tug our hemlines down again in case we ran into a disapproving teacher.
 The big test was school assembly – we were desperate to avoid the fate of one classmate who had been caught pulling down her skirt (and so suffered the indignity of being made to kneel on the floor and measured).
 Your hemline had to be exactly one inch from the floor – no more.
 The punishment was writing out ‘I must never wear a miniskirt to school again’ 100 times under the watchful eye of the head prefect (at one time a certain Camilla Shand, now the Duchess of Cornwall).

-Now turning 78, Mary Quant (whose autobiography is out this month) was the Queen of Cool in the Sixties.
+Now in her eighties, Mary Quant was the Queen of Cool in the Sixties.
 Think a brunette, ultra-creative and more innovative Mary Portas.
 Her shop, Bazaar, in the King’s Road in Chelsea was the ultimate destination on a Saturday afternoon, along with Quorum in Radnor Walk, Foale and Tuffin in Carnaby Street, and Biba in Kensington.
 It was elegant and light, her make-up packaged in white or black boxes with her trademark silver daisy on them.
 Twiggy and Jean Shrimpton could be seen there, browsing through rails of miniskirts.

 ‘We caused such a hoo-ha!’
 Quant says.
 ‘City gents were so affronted by Bazaar.
 They would bang on the windows with their rolled-up umbrellas!'